athervvidhate/MiniGit/readme.md

 COMMIT_EDITMSG	config		hooks		info		objects
 HEAD		description	index		logs		refs
 ```
-You will notice that a foler logs has been created along with a another file and folder.
+You will notice that a folder `logs` has been created along with a another file and folder.
 We will just talk about logs as we don't need the other newly added folder and file for this project.
 Let's explore what changed in the folders we care about.

 Run:
 MacOS: